-Display Contents 27 SMF FORMAT ERROR!
+Display 2 27 SMF FORMAT ERROR!
 FORMAT 2, 3, 4 SMF data cannot be used.
-28 RHYTHM & CHORD ONLY!
-Step record can be activated only for tracks to which the RHYTHM or CHORD part has been assigned.
-31 TRACK ASSIGN MISMATCH!
-Special tracks such as CHORD/APC, RHYTHM and CONTROL exist in the song from which you are copying and are incompatible with the destination song because it is in the GM mode.
-32 MEAS/T. SIG MISMATCH!
-The COMPOSER pattern you have chosen has a different time signature or number of measures from the other patterns in this COMPOSER CHORD MAP.
-All of the COMPOSER patterns used in a COMPOSER CHORD MAP must have the same time signature and number of measures.
-33 NOT ENOUGH AVAIL MEMORY The song that you have tried to load exceeds the this instrument's available memory and cannot be loaded.
-The selected SEQUENCER song memory has been cleared.
-Please clear existing songs in the instrument's memory using SONG CLEAR to make more memory available, and try again.
-34 THIS FILE IS SMF FORMAT1!
+2 8 RHYTHM & CHORD ONLY!
+Step record can be activated only for tracks to which the RHYTHM or CHOR part has been assigned.
+3 1 TRACK ASSIGN MISMATCH!
+Special tracks such as CHORD/APC, RHYTHM and CONTROL exist in the son from which you are copying and are incompatible with the destination son because it is in the GM mode.
+32 MISMATCH!
+The COMPOSER pattern you have chosen has a different time signature of number of measures from the other patterns in this COMPOSER CHORD MAP All of the COMPOSER patterns used in a COMPOSER CHORD MAP must have the same time signature and number of measures.
+33 NOT ENOUGH AVAIL MEMORY The song that you have this to be 34 THIS FILE IS SMF FORMAT1!
 This is an SMF FORMAT 1 file.
 Direct Play and Sequencer Medley are not available for this file.
 36 RKB/LKB: REC IMPOSSIBLE!
 RKB and LKB are special tracks for compatibility with sequencer data from previous PR products.
 They cannot be edited or recorded on.
 37 RE-ASSIGN RKB/LKB!
 RKB and LKB are special tracks which cannot be used in conjunction with RIGHT 1, RIGHT 2, LEFT and APC tracks.
 Please re-assign RKB and LKB to any other part and try again.
-38 NO CHORD TRACK!
+8 NO CHORD TRACK!
 [Chord] was selected in the Step record mode of the SEQUENCER , but there is no track to which the [Chord] part has been assigned.
-39 NO RHYTHM TRACK!
-[Rhythm] was selected in the Step record mode of the SEQUENCER , but there is no track to which the [Rhythm] part has been assigned.
+9 TD 1 11 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 [Rhythm] was selected in the Step record mode of the SEQUENCER , but there is no track to which the [Rhythm] part has been assigned.